DaBigBlob/zoombie/README.md

 (copy, paste and press ENTER or RETURN) \
 \
-3. The above command will also tell you where your `zoom-meetings.txt` is stored.
-REMEMBER IT because you'll need to assess it frequently. uwu
+3. Your `zoom-meetings.txt` will be placed in your home directory (folder) by the Installer.
+Done.

 ---